Why do we think like we do when designing?

 Both movements moves away from the naturalistic and non-interpreting principles of Impressionism.
 Post-Impressionists, which includes several directions, wishes to reduce the importance of the subject matter and instead explore the artistic techniques and process in order to optimise the composition.
 Fauvism is wild and prolific use of saturated colours in order to create an almost bestial presentation of the subject.
 The focus is still on capturing an impression but the artists uses colour to add a layer of "instinctive" artistic interpretation.
 Despite the different approaches (methodical vs. instictive) both movements are good examples of the transition from Impressionism to Expressionism. an Gogh, Gauguin, Toulouse-Lautrec, Matisse, Derain, among others.

 Expressionism is not a specific style but rather a redefinition of the role of the artist.
-Instead of capturing a certain impression, the expression of artists themselves (or even the process of creating of the artwork) becomes the focus.
+Instead of capturing a certain impression, the expression of artists themselves (or even the process of creating the artwork) becomes the focus.
 Expressionists consciously communicates a subjective position.
 Throughout the Modernism we see several stylistic directions in Expressionism.
 Abstract styles as well as realism.
 Munch, Kandinsky, Nolde, among others.

 Though the artists were not necessarily in agreement with the Modernist philosophy, cubism is probably the best stylistic representation of the entire modern movement because it introduces the idea that all shapes can be created from primitive figures.
 This concept has been a pillar of modern architecture as well as graphic and industrial design.
 Picasso, Léger, Gleizes, Braque, among others.